 Pursuit of economic or developmental interests with a lack of consideration for impacts on the environment

 A lack of perception, awareness or preparation in governance relating to risk management and response

 Gases released into the atmosphere by human activities contribute to increasing global warming and climate change

-An absence or ineffective enforcement of regulations to increase resilience.
+Absence or ineffective enforcement of regulations connected to other risk drivers

 Intentional mass removal of trees, often for resource extraction or changing land use.

 A prolonged shortage of water supply, often due to extended periods of insufficient rainfall.

 Increasing temperatures in the ocean or atmosphere, for example from climate change